 Nice Jazz Festival

-This world-famous music festival attracts top talent, from jazz greats like Herbie Hancock, to rap and hip-hop stars like Kanye West and John Legend.
+This world-famous music festival attracts top talent, from jazz greats like B.B.
+King and Herbie Hancock, to rap and hip-hop stars like Kanye West and John Legend.

 Situated amidst the Roman ruins of Cimiez, this museum boasts an excellent collection of Matisse’s drawings, paintings, collages and sculptures.